Molecular anthropology: Problem of calibration

 There is another problem in calibration however that has defied statistical analysis.
 There is a true/false designation of a fossil to a least common ancestor.
 In reality the odds of having the least common ancestor of two extant species as an anchor is low, often that fossil already lies in one branch (underestimating the age), lies in a third branch (underestimating the age) or in the case of being within the LCA species, may have been millions of years older than the branch.
 To date the only way to assess this variance is to apply molecular phylogenetics on species claimed to be branch points.
 This only, however identifies the 'outlying' anchor points.
 And since it is more likely the more abundant fossils are younger than the branch point the outlying fossil may simply be a rare older representative.
 These unknowns create uncertainty that is difficult to quantify, and often not attempted.

 Recent papers have been able to estimate, roughly, variance.
 The general trend as new fossils are discovered, is that the older fossils underestimated the age of the branch point.
-In addition to this dating of fossils has had a history of errors and there have been many revised datings.
+In addition to this dating of fossils has had a history of errors and there have been multiple revised datings.
 The age assigned by researchers to some major branch points have almost doubled in age over the last 30 years.
 An excellent example of this is the debate over LM3 (Mungo lake 3) in Australia.
 Originally it was dated to around 30 ky by carbon dating, carbon dating has problems, however, for sampled over 20ky in age, and severe problems for samples around 30ky in age.
 Another study looked at the fossil and estimated the age to be 62 ky in age.

 At the point one has an estimation of mutation rate, given the above there must be two sources of variance that need to be cross-multiplied to generate an overall variance.
 This is infrequently done in the literature.